 Lightroom Performance Testing Procedures

-For all of our Lightroom tests, we created a single “Test Catalog” for Lightroom 4 and Lightroom 5 with the exact same Develop Preset applied to each image from the SLR Lounge Lightroom Preset System.
+For all of our Lightroom tests, we created a single “Test Catalog” for Lightroom 4 and Lightroom 5 with the exact same Develop Preset applied to each image from the SLR Lounge Lightroom Presets.
 Our Test Catalogs for both Lightroom 4 and Lightroom 5 were uploaded unaltered to a single external drive, and then loaded from scratch onto each machine just prior to testing.
 Between all tests, we would clear any cache and previews to ensure accuracy.

 Hard Drive Configuration Testing Procedures

 There is a lot of speculation out there when it comes to to hard drive configurations in regards to the Lightroom catalog and cache.
 From our own experience, we haven’t noticed much of a difference regardless of the setup, so we wanted to put that theory to test.